pranavius/PranGearView/README.md

   - This is the same as clicking the **Durability** checkbox in the Options window
 - `/pgv etext`: Toggle showing enchant text in the Character Info window
   - This is the same as clicking the **Show Enchant Text** or **Hide Enchant Text** button in the Character Info window
+- `/pgv inspect`: Toggle showing gear info when inspecting another player in your party or raid
+  - This is the same as clicking the **Show Gear Info on Inspect** checkbox under the **Inspect Window** section of the Options window

 ## Planned Updates
 The goal of this AddOn is to provide maximum customization capabilities on the default Blizzard UI.
 There is much more work to be done to help achieve this, including some of the items listed below.
 Suggestions and feedback on customization features are always welcome.